 Stephen: Dad is one of the most positive people I’ve ever known, but there are times I can see he’s not quite right.
 He wouldn’t show that to the general public, but my mum, my wife and my sisters – we see that and it’s our job to try and pick him up.
 He’s still got a lot to look forward to in his life, and that’s what we try to tell him.

-This interview was conducted by Ralph Ellis (pictured with Ray and Stephen above), a freelance sports journalist who, like Ray, also has stage-four advanced prostate cancer.
-Read about his prostate cancer journey, including cycling our Football to Amsterdam bike ride with his son in June.
+This interview was conducted by the late Ralph Ellis (pictured with Ray and Stephen above), a freelance sports journalist who, like Ray, had stage-four advanced prostate cancer and sadly passed away on the 15 September 2018.
+Read about his prostate cancer story and the amazing support he gave us.